MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 ### Optimistic vs pessimistic concurrency

 Most persistence mechanisms for sagas supported by MassTransit need some way to guarantee ACID when processing sagas.
 Because there can be multiple threads _consuming_ multiple bus events meant for the same saga instance, they could end up overwriting each other (race condition).

 Relational databases can easily handle this by setting the transaction type to *serializable* or (page/row) locking.
 This would be considered as _pessimistic concurrency_.

 Another way to handle concurrency is to have some attribute like version or timestamp, which updates every time a saga is persisted.
 By doing that we can instruct the database only to update the record if this attribute matches between what we are trying to persist and what is stored in the database record we are trying to update.

 This is type of concurrency is called an _optimistic concurrency_.
 It doesn't guarantee your unit of work with the database will succeed (must retry after these exceptions), but it also doesn't block anybody else from working within the same database page (not locking the table/page).

 #### So, which one should I use?

 For almost every scenario, it is recommended using the optimistic concurrency, because most state machine logic should be fairly quick.

 If the chosen persistence method supports optimistic concurrency, race conditions can be handled rather easily by specifying a retry policy for concurrency exceptions or using generic retry policy.

 ### Entity Framework

 Entity Framework seems to be the most common ORM for class-SQL mappings, and SQL is still widely used for storing data.
 So it's a win to have it supported out of the box by MassTransit.

 #### Concurrency handling
 Fortunately, Entity Framework is a repository pattern itself, and has a column type `[Timestamp]` (a.k.a. `IsRowVersion` with fluent mapping), which will check the value of the column when it starts it's "unit of work" and if that value is the same when updating that row in the database - everybody is happy!
 But, if that column value is different, then it has been updated elsewhere.
-So, the Entity Framework will throw a `DbUpdateConcurrencyException`, which can be handled by a retry policy to fix the concurrency violation.
+So, the Entity Framework will throw a `DbUpdateConcurrencyException`, which can be handled by a retry policyto fix the concurrency violation.

 #### Configuration and usage
 The code-first mapping example below shows the basics of getting started.
 The lines have been commented where the additional optimistic concurrency column is needed.

 ```csharp
 public class SagaInstance : SagaStateMachineInstance